updated

 “I saw abandoned buildings, every window, broken glass, strewn everywhere, vandalism and graffiti… rubbish strewn everywhere,” he said.

-The audit was commissioned in 2023 in the wake of the Defence Strategic Review and was undertaken independently by Jan Mason and Jim Miller.
+The audit was commissioned in 2023 following the Defence Strategic Review and was completed independently by former senior bureaucrats Jan Mason and Jim Miller.

-The Defence Minister said the government was agreeing or agreeing in-principle to the 20 recommendations in the audit.
+The Defence Minister said the government was agreeing or agreeing in-principle to the 20 recommendations in the audit, with government figures anticipating a strong backlash from many communities across the country.

 “For many years this has not been the case, with many Defence sites vacant, decaying, underutilised and costing millions of dollars to maintain,” he said.